Frequently Asked Questions

 Hand Stamps and Re-Entry

 Guests are free to leave and re-enter the park the same day.
-When leaving, please get a handstamp at the front entrance.
-Please note that ticket stubs or receipts are not valid for re-admission.
+When leaving, please get a re-entry receipt from associate at the exit gate.
+Used tickets are not valid for re-entry.
 Please note that we do not validate parking passes; there is a fee to re-enter the parking lot if you leave it.

 ATMs are available in the following locations: